NotsumeChan/sdkPyGB/readme.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/NotsumeChan/sdkPyGB).
+If you have any suggestions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/NotsumeChan/sdkPyGB/issues).

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+The license of this proyect is not decided :C